dipy/dipy/doc/index.rst

 Diffusion Imaging In Python
 ###########################

 Dipy_ is a **free** and **open source** software project for computational neuroanatomy, focusing mainly on **diffusion** *magnetic resonance imaging* (dMRI) analysis.
 It implements a broad range of algorithms for denoising, registration, reconstruction, tracking, clustering, visualization, and statistical analysis of MRI data.

 **********
 Highlights
 **********

+**Dipy 0.11.0** is now available.
+New features include:

+- New framework for contextual enhancement of ODFs.
+- Compatibility with numpy (1.11).
+- Compatibility with VTK 7.0 which supports Python 3.x.
+- Faster PIESNO for noise estimation.
+- Reorient gradient directions according to motion correction parameters.
+- Dropped support for Python 3.2.
+- Reduced memory usage in DTI.
+- DSI now can use datasets with multiple b0s.
+- Fixed different issues with Windows 64bit and Python 3.5.

-**Dipy 0.10** is now available.
+**Dipy 0.10.1** is now available.
 New features in this release include:

 - Compatibility with new versions of scipy (0.16) and numpy (1.10).
 - New cleaner visualization API, including compatibility with VTK 6, and functions to create your own interactive visualizations.
-- Diffusion Kurtosis Imaging(DKI): Google Summer of Code work by Rafael Henriques.
+- Diffusion Kurtosis Imaging (DKI): Google Summer of Code work by Rafael Henriques.
-- Mean Apparent Propagator (MAP) MRI - tissue microstructure estimation.
+- Mean Apparent Propagator (MAP) MRI for tissue microstructure estimation.
 - Anisotropic Power Maps from spherical harmonic coefficients.
-- Affine registration.
+- A new framework for affine registration of images.

 See :ref:`older highlights <old_highlights>`.